zowe/zowe.github.io/security.md

 * [Security issues disclosure](#Security-issues-disclosure) <span style="display:none">(Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ICV-VDR)</span>
 * [Solution publishing](#Solution-publishing)

-The topics listed above contain sets of applicable requirements, the fulfilment of which is governed by internal processes and guidance.
+The topics listed above contain sets of applicable requirements.
+Where appropriate the fulfilment of these requirements may be governed by internal processes and guidance.
+In such cases, a detailed description of the corresponding processes and guidance will be provided in separate documents.

-The main participants are:
+The main participants in the CVD are:
 * Zowe Security Workgroup
 * Zowe squads
 * External researchers and reporters